What's New - June 2014

 And what if you decide to add a new lesson that will shift everything in your course?
 No problem.
 With the bulk move option, you can push the dates of multiple items at once.

-We understand how much time instructors spend in the Grade Center, and how critical it is that your workflow be as easy and seamless as possible.
-Therefore, we have made several improvements to the Grade Center in this release.
+Instructors spend so much in the Grade Center, and critical it is critical that your workflow be as easy and seamless as possible.
+Therefore, several improvements have been made to the Grade Center in this release.

 My Grades Ordering & Design Update

-Based on your feedback, we’ve redesigned the My Grades page for students.
+Based on instructor feedback, Blackboard redesigned the My Grades page for students.
 Now you can control the presentation of scores – by last activity, due date or Grade Center alignment.
 Other improvements make this view easy on the eyes and easy to comprehend including:

 Test total points adjustment